OXID-eSales/stripe-module/docs/payment-component/09-provider-module-testing.md

 **Version:** 1.0.0
 **Date:** 2025-10-13
-**Purpose:** Testing strategy for Stripe, PayPal, Adyen, and other provider modules built on the payment component
+**Purpose:** Testing strategy for Stripe, Paymenter, Adyen, and other provider modules built on the payment component

 ---